This is: ‘The Mindful Edit.’

 In times such as these, we believe it is so important to remain positive, hopeful, to spark conversation, and to stay connected with each other.
 ‘The Mindful Edit’ is a weekly initiative that will offer thoughts and tips to encourage wellness mentally, emotionally and physically.
 This curated content will be written by Alastair Agbaje (our Chaplain) and guests.

-How to maintain a healthy diet during lockdown
+How to maintain a healthy diet during the pandemic

 While living the #quarantinelife can make us feel #sociallydistant, the truth is that we are never alone.
 Any nutritionist would tell you that living inside each of us is a cosmopolitan crowd of bacteria, fungi, yeasts, and viruses (yes, really, viruses!) that form what is known as the gut microbiota.
 This community of trillions of microbes is so crucial to our physical and mental well-being that it’s actually considered to be another organ.